neuresthetics/neuresthetics/README.md

-NEURESTHETIC (adj.)
-Schema and education modeling in terms of the way the brain is shaped.
+Neuresthetic (adj.)
+Schema engineered/engineering in respect to the shape and function of the brain.

 ><a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.